.NET HELP

 VB C#

-In this example, a C# Queue (userRequests) returns the object used to store user requests for PDF generation.
+In this example, a C# Queue (userRequests) is used to store user requests for PDF generation.
 The GeneratePdf method takes a user request, utilizes IronPDF to convert HTML content to a PDF document, and saves the generated PDF file with a relevant name.

 This integration method also showcases the synergy between C# Queue and IronPDF, where the orderly processing of user requests results in the systematic creation of PDF documents.